-I was always keen to become a supervisor because my coaching tends to support people who need to have good soft skills in collaborative work, which can mean coaching some of the time.
-I anticipated the supervisor challenge would naturally motivate me to reflect on my own behaviour as coach or coach supervisor.
+I was always keen to become a coach supervisor because my coaching tends to support people who need to have good soft skills in collaborative work, which can mean coaching some of the time.
+I anticipated the coach supervision challenge would naturally motivate me to reflect on my own behaviour as coach or coach supervisor.
 It would be ideal though if my learning could have value for those served by my practice.
 Can my own self-questioning be helpful?

 Culturally we are becoming more open to listening to others to support mental well-being.
 Organisations want to claim their concern for this too.
 A coaching session contract naturally expects that coaches will listen openly and actively, but can we always be objective?
 Even though coaches are trained to hide judgmental thoughts Isn’t it inevitable that at least some part of us will be comparing to our own experiences or organisational expectations, rather than being detached?
 If we’ve done fewer than the 10K hours supposedly needed to become an expert at any skill, how can we be comfortable that we are objective enough when coaching?

 Experience suggests we can know different perspectives of a situation, perhaps because we’ve coached many people in similar situations or undergone comparable situations ourselves.
 Or we might be great at imagination, like a writer of book or film generating many different characters and conversations that exhibit different perspectives.
 Yet this all takes time to do; can we use more than instinct in a real-time conversation?
 If not instinct, lots of different perspectives suggests to me that my analytical brain might whirr all the more from juggling all the possibilities and impact my listening.